Table of contents

 Developers can create a clear and accurate representation of the system's functionality by following the steps for creating a use case diagram and using the standardized notations.

 Use case diagrams provide several benefits, including gathering requirements, communication, testing, maintenance, and scalability.
-Therefore, it is essential for developers to understand the importance of use case diagrams and use them in their software development processes.
+Therefore, developers need to understand the importance of use case diagrams and use them in their software development processes.